Chart Color Schemes

 Yarralumla displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Yarralumla, as per the latest Census, 65.2% of dwellings were houses, with the remaining 34.9% being semi-detached properties, apartments, or other types.
-This is compared to the Australian Capital Territory's (ACT) figures of 63.3% houses and 36.7% other dwellings.
-Home ownership in Yarralumla stood at 49.2%, with mortgaged dwellings at 27.8% and rented ones at 23.0%.
-The median monthly mortgage repayment was $3,425, exceeding the ACT average of $2,080.
-The median weekly rent in Yarralumla was $547, compared to the ACT's $450.
-Nationally, Yarralumla's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Yarralumla, as per the latest Census, consisted of 65.2% houses and 34.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares with Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Yarralumla was at 49.2%, with mortgaged dwellings at 27.8% and rented ones at 23.0%.
+The median monthly mortgage repayment in the area was $3,425, higher than Australian Capital Territory's average of $2,080.
+Median weekly rent in Yarralumla was $547, compared to Australian Capital Territory's $450.
+Nationally, Yarralumla's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing